B4dWo1f/SYSbot/README.md

-screenshot - Take a screenshot and send it sound - Record sound from the microphone and send it where - Return the IP where the bot is running whothere - Return all the devices connected to the bot's network whoami - Return the Telegram information about the user who - Linux who implementation
+screenshot - Take a screenshot and send it sound - Record sound from the microphone and send it where - Return the IP where the bot is running wherelocal - Return the local IP where the bot is running whothere - Return all the devices connected to the bot's network whoami - Return the Telegram information about the user who - Linux who implementation